andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Role Variables
 --------------

-`driver_version` - Default `latest`.
-One of the dmks or precompiled-streams from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams
+`driver_version` - Default `propriety`. `open` for the latest open drivers, `propriety` for the latst propriety drivers, or another value from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams
-`allow_autoremove` - Default "False".
+`allow_autoremove` - Default `False`.
 Should be set to `True` is switching drivers

 Dependencies
 ------------